chienm/Final-Project-Digital-Concept-Tutorial/B2D.md

 ### 100101

 1. Find the digits where the values are equal to 1.
-So that would mean that the first, third, and sixth digit from the right since those digits have a value of 1.
+So that would mean that the first, third, and sixth digit from the right since those digits have a value of 1
 2. Find the wight of the digits that have a value of 1.

-*
+> * The first digit has a weight of 2^0, or the weight of 1.
+>
+> * The first digit has a weight of 2^2, or the weight of 4.
+>
+> * The first digit has a weight of 2^5, or the weight of 32.

+3. Add the weight of the digits that have a value of 1.

+> So 1+4+32=37.

+So the binary value of 100101 has a decimal value of **37**.

 ---